 1 in 3 women and 1 in 4 men experience domestic abuse in their lifetime.

 Only 15 percent of domestic violence shelters accept pets.

 48% of domestic abuse survivors delay leaving because they can’t take their pets with them.

 Over 70% of women in domestic violence shelters report their abuser threatened, injured, or killed a pet as a means of control.

-For the Purple Leash Project, the purple leash serves as a visible symbol of the invisible struggle domestic violence victims and their pets endure, as well as the unbreakable bond between pets and their owners.
+For the Purple Leash Project, the purple leash serves as a symbol of the invisible struggle domestic violence survivors and their pets endure, as well as the unbreakable bond between pets and their people.

-See how the Purple Leash Project is helping to provide pet-friendly shelter for domestic violence survivors and their family pets.
+See how the Purple Leash Project is helping to provide pet-friendly shelters for domestic violence survivors and their family pets.